- Things to Know

 A calorie is a calorie, the advice goes.
 Eat too many...gain weight.
 Eat fewer...lose weight.
 But many believe weight loss is more than a calorie equation, with so-called new-and-improved ways to lose weight being ever popular.
-Americans spend an estimated $42 billion annually on weight loss foods, products, and services.
+Americans spend an estimated $42 billion annually on weight-loss foods, products, and services.
 With that much money at stake, it's no surprise there are an overwhelming number of "fad" diets and other weight-loss products on the market.

 Having so many diet options makes it difficult to know which ones to trust.
 For this reason, The Partnership for Healthy Weight Management has developed the "Voluntary Guidelines for Providers of Weight Loss Products or Services."
-The mission for these guidelines is to "promote sound guidance to the general public on strategies for achieving and maintaining a healthy weight."
+The mission of these guidelines is to "promote sound guidance to the general public on strategies for achieving and maintaining a healthy weight."
 According to the guidelines, effective weight management involves:

-Medical, pharmacological, and surgical intervention:
+Medical, pharmacological, and surgical intervention

 It is important to look for a plan that includes strategies for maintaining weight loss.
 There is nothing worse than regaining the weight that took you an enormous amount of hard work and patience to lose.

 Most popular diets are considered fad diets.
-There is no clear definition for what constitutes a fad diet.
+There is no clear definition of what constitutes a fad diet.
 Merriam-Webster defines a fad as "a practice or interest followed for a time with exaggerated zeal."
 Fad diets often promise quick results with a short time commitment.
 Long-term success requires permanent changes in behavior, diet, and activity.